Institute of Japanese Studies Studies

 The Japanese Studies program at Heidelberg provides in-depth knowledge of Japan, its culture and society, and its history, while also building a solid foundation in modern and classical Japanese language.
 Heidelberg offers a full academic path—from Bachelor’s and Master’s degrees to doctoral studies.

-- Intensive Japanese language training: With a high number of weekly contact hours, students acquire a strong command of the Japanese language.
-Around 600 active kanji are taught in the first year, and later courses include an introduction to classical written Japanese.
+- intensive Japanese language training: With a high number of weekly contact hours, students acquire a strong command of the Japanese language.
+For example, around 600 active kanji are taught in the first year, and later courses include an introduction to classical written Japanese.

-- Specialization options in literature, society, and history within the Japanese context.
+- specialization options in literary studies, social sciences and history within the Japanese context.

-- A variety of co-curricular events, including academic lectures and career-related talks organized by our alumni and supporters’ network FANJaH e.V.
-(Supporters and Alumni Network of Japanese Studies Heidelberg).
+- a variety of co-curricular events, including academic lectures and career-related talks organized by the Supporters and Alumni Network of Japanese Studies Heidelberg (FANJaH).